mxagar/software_devops_ibm/08_Docker_Kubernetes/README.md

 ### 5.5 Glossary

+In the following, the Glossary as provided by IBM is cited:

 > - A/B testing: Strategy is mostly used for testing new features in front-end applications.
 It is used to evaluate two versions of the application namely A and B, to assess which one performs better in a controlled environment.
 The two versions of the applications differ in terms of features and cater to different sets of users.
 Based on the interaction and responses received from the users such as feedback, you can choose one of the versions of the application that can be deployed globally into production.
 > - Build: The process of transforming inputs into a resultant object.
 > - BuildConfig: An OpenShift-specific object that defines the process for a build to follow.
 The build process makes use of the input sources and the build strategy.
 The BuildConfig is the blueprint, and the build is an instance of that blueprint.